sbhjt-gr/InferrLM/README.md

 ## Command Line Interface

-The inferra-cli tool is a terminal-based client that connects to your Inferra server and provides an interactive chat interface directly from your command line.
-This serves as both a functional tool and a reference implementation for developers who want to build applications using the Inferra REST APIs.
+The inferrlm tool is a terminal-based client that connects to your InferrLM server and provides an interactive chat interface directly from your command line.
+This serves as both a functional tool and a reference implementation for developers who want to build applications using the InferrLM REST APIs.

 The CLI is built with React and Ink to provide a modern terminal UI with features like streaming responses, conversation history, and an interactive setup flow.
 You can find the complete source code and installation instructions at [github.com/sbhjt-gr/inferra-cli](https://github.com/sbhjt-gr/inferra-cli).

-To get started with the CLI, make sure your Inferra server is running on your mobile device, then install the CLI tool and follow the setup instructions in its repository.
+To get started with the CLI, make sure your InferrLM server is running on your mobile device, then install the CLI tool and follow the setup instructions in its repository.

 ## REST API

-Inferra includes a built-in HTTP server that exposes REST APIs for accessing your local models from any device on your WiFi network.
-This allows you to integrate Inferra with other applications, scripts, or services.
+InferrLM includes a built-in HTTP server that exposes REST APIs for accessing your local models from any device on your WiFi network.
+This allows you to integrate InferrLM with other applications, scripts, or services.

 ### Starting the Server

-1. Open the Inferra app
+1. Open the InferrLM app
 2. Navigate to the Server tab
 3. Toggle the server switch to start it
 4. The server URL will be displayed (typically `http://YOUR_DEVICE_IP:8889`)